-Join me at your convenience for this introduction to paint-making workshop.
+Join me for this introduction to paint-making workshop.
 Learn the joy of smashing rocks and making your own handmade watercolor paints.
-This event listing is for individuals or private groups that can’t meet on the scheduled workshop dates or would prefer a more flexible date to participate.
+This event listing is for individuals or groups up to 5 persons.
 The price is per person.
+It is for a full day of introduction level paint-making from the ground up.

 Join me for a day of rock-smashing fun!
 Spend the day making watercolor paints by hand from the rock to the finished paint.
 If you’d like to be notified of future workshops, join my mailing list and be sure to check off the “Workshops” special interest group.